linz/topo-workflows/workflows/raster/README.md

                                                              /[VERSION_2]/
 ```

-This option allows a better browsing experience to see what data exists under the survey but makes it more difficult for restoring everything for a specific version as the user (or system) has to determine each path of the version.
+This option allows the user to see what data exists under the survey but makes it more difficult for restoring everything for a specific version as the user (or system) has to determine each path of the version.

 B.